How to Run a Training Project on Schedule

 - Make a plan: Map out each objective you need to achieve and set a due date for when that has to occur.
 A clear plan from the start helps you to break up each task into smaller units and tick them off your list.
 We always recommend using eLearning tools that help create structure and give others visibility of the process, such as Trello or Asana.

 - Think from the user’s perspective: One of the keys to success is approaching training projects from the perspective of your learners.
 You can anticipate any issues that may prevent the adoption of training.
 Ask yourself “what is the most convenient way for my learners to gain access to their training?”
-If your learners are constantly on the move – perhaps taking a Mobile learning approach is best.
+If your learners are constantly on the move – perhaps taking a mobile learning approach is best.

 - Choose a suitable LMS: Your LMS needs to meet your requirements, be easy to use and well supported.
-This guide on how to select an LMS is a good starting point.
+This guide on how to choose an LMS is a good starting point.
 Always use the free trials on offer and run a pilot course with real users.
 Not only does this help with the selection process, it helps you to practice before you go-live!

 Course Content: Course content is regularly a bottleneck in the process, usually due to confusion rather than complexity.
 For example, do you need SCORM courses?
 Check out this post to help you decide.
 If you do, you will have to do one of the following: